thenexthub/Codira/docs/OwnershipManifesto.md

 to understand what code has the responsibility to release those resources.

-Swift already has an ownership system, but it's "under the covers": it's an implementation detail that programmers have little ability to influence.
+Codira already has an ownership system, but it's "under the covers": it's an implementation detail that programmers have little ability to influence.
 What we are proposing here is easy to summarize: